KenIjiwoye/immune-me/memory-bank/activeContext.md

 ## Recent Changes

 Recent changes to the project include:

+1. **Liberia Immunization Schedule Support**: The project is being enhanced to support the Liberia Expanded Program on Immunization (EPI) schedule:
+   - Updated product requirements to include Liberia-specific immunization schedule
+   - Enhanced data model to support country-specific schedules, vaccine series, and compliance tracking
+   - Defined new system patterns for schedule management, vaccine series tracking, and compliance monitoring
+   - Prioritized implementation tasks into three phases based on importance and dependencies

 1. **Docker Containerization**: Implemented Docker containerization for the entire application:
    - Created Dockerfiles for both backend and frontend services